paulahemsi/push_swap/README.md

 * 05/06: Continued to implement the new sorting logic and refactored some parts of the code.
 I changed many functions to make them recursive, it was a good and joyfull exercise.

 * 06/06: So, decided to implemented a index in my link list nodes, to better keep track of the numbers without always have to refeer to the ordered array.
 I implemented the firts part of the algorithm, and it's sorting medium stacks.

+* 07/06: The basics of the new sorting logic was implemented and working!
+It's much better than the last one with 100 numbers, but still pretty uneficcient with 500.